MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-create.md

 * Make sure your [dashboard account](https://partner.microsoft.com/dashboard) is registered for the Windows Hardware Developer Program.
 For information on how to register, see [How to register for the Windows Hardware Developer Program](register-for-the-hardware-program.md).

-* For drivers compatible with Windows 10 and above, you'll need to have a **.hlkx** file that's been digitally signed.
-For information about creating and digitally signing an  **.hlkx** file, see the [Windows HLK Getting Started Guide](/windows-hardware/test/hlk/getstarted/windows-hlk-getting-started).
+* For drivers compatible with Windows 10 and above, you'll need to submit a digitally signed HLK file.
+To learn how to create a digitally signing an HLK file, see the [Windows HLK Getting Started Guide](/windows-hardware/test/hlk/getstarted/windows-hlk-getting-started).

 * For drivers compatible with Windows 8/8.1 and older operating systems, you'll need to have an **.hckx** file that's been digitally signed.
 For information about creating and digitally signing an  **.hckx** file, see the [Windows HCK Getting Started Guide](/previous-versions/windows/hardware/hck/jj123537(v=vs.85)).